LiamStanziani/INFO2300_Assignment_3/README.md

 ## Purpose of this project

-This project was made for a previous class (`Course Code: PROG3210`) and was an assignment that required us to create an android application with the included functionality:
+This project was made for a previous class and was an assignment that required us to create an android application with the included functionality:
 * `Allow for user input in a search bar and the ability to search for the input with a button`
 * `Call a movie DB API to find the requested movies from the user input`
 * `Get the response from the API with all of the related movies and create a scrollable movie list`